-The Tempe Arts and Culture Commission is composed of nine (9) members who live, work, or attend school, in Tempe.
-No less than 51% of the Commission are Tempe residents.
+The Tempe Arts and Culture Commission is composed of 11 members who live, work, or attend school, in Tempe.
+A minimum of 51% of the members on the Commission shall be Tempe residents.
 Members serve three-year terms, with the exception of the Student member, who serves a one-year term.
-The Tempe Arts and Culture Commission members shall be from the following categories, however, no more than three (3) members can fill the same category:
+The Tempe Arts and Culture Commission members shall be from the following categories; however, no more than three members can fill the same category:

 - K-12 arts and culture teacher or K-12 affiliate or teaching artist.

 - Affiliate from the Arizona State University Herberger Institute for Design and Arts.